rycus86/webhook-proxy/README.md

 The `/webhook/dockerhub` endpoint will accept webhooks from `somebody/*` repos when an image's `latest` tag is updated.
-First the `docker` action pulls the updated image then the `docker-compose` action applies the changes by restarting any containers using the image.
+First a `docker` action checks that we already have containers running that use the image then another `docker` action pulls the updated image and finally the `docker-compose` action applies the changes by restarting any related containers.